The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Introduction

-Inspection of the coefficients quickly reveals that $L_1$ is divisible by 5.
+For example, for $\alpha=1$ we have For a more general definition of $L_{\alpha}$, see Section \ref{proofsetup}.
+With the Hauptmodul we have found that We see that divisibility by 5 is immediate.
 Similar identities can be computed for any $L_{\alpha}$, albeit with a rapidly increasing polynomial degree and mean coefficient size.
-We now give our main theorem, from which Theorem \ref{Thm12} immediately follows:
+We now give our main theorem, from which Theorem \ref{Thm12} immediately follows: \begin{theorem} Let ~Then for all $\alpha\ge 1$, we have \end{theorem}